 If you’re within a reasonable distance from your potential waste management company, most will offer this hazardous waste assessment free of charge.

-- Identify what waste you actually have—either by pulling samples and sending them to a lab or by examining your SDS sheets.
+Identifying what waste you actually have—either by pulling samples and sending them to a lab or by examining your SDS sheets.

-- Complete a waste profile for every generated waste stream to ensure proper handling and acceptance at the treatment facility.
+Completing a waste profile for every generated waste stream to ensure proper handling and acceptance at the treatment facility.